Free Breakfast for Children: Women's roles and contributions

 After the program was launched, the role of women within the party was somewhat complex due to the fact that female members within the party themselves also conformed to prevalent gender roles which placed them in the roles of cooking, cleaning and administrative work.
-Women within the Panthers were placed or demoted to these roles, but it has been argued that despite this, through these roles and their key positions within the party, were able to drive the Black Panther Party towards a more compassionate and balanced communitarian policy based on the weight of their contributions—and away from the sole policy of a swift overthrow of the existing power structures.
+Women within the Panthers often filled these roles, but it has been argued that despite this, through these roles and their key positions within the party, were able to drive the Black Panther Party towards a more compassionate and balanced communitarian policy based on the weight of their contributions—and away from the sole policy of a swift overthrow of the existing power structures.
 It has been argued that this turn towards communitarian and populist policies made the Panthers and their ideology more influential in their communities, which made them more of a target of the FBI due to their threat to the existing power structure.

 Despite the crucial role that women such as Afeni Shakur played within the party – who was seen largely as a balance between a caring and compassionate woman and a strong, capable leader – a large number of women did play a role within the party which was dictated by societal gender roles and were expected by male Panthers within leadership positions to work in support roles such as performing childcare, cooking and cleaning, despite their crucial roles as community organising, logistics and outreach which distinguished them as important members of the party.